We have decreased our carbon footprint by more than a quarter in three years

 Top-quality indoor climate through smart choices – insights from Engineering Company Lappialämpö

-According to Tero Lehtola, CEO of company Lappialämpö, the quality of the indoor climate can be influenced surprisingly much just by the choice of diffusers.
-At Lappialämpö’s projects, the combination of HRV units, duct coils, and our RINO and LINE diffusers forms an effective system that ensures an even, draft-free indoor climate—just as it should be in comfortable and functional spaces.
+According to Tero Lehtola, CEO of Lappialämpö, the indoor climate quality can be influenced surprisingly much even by the choice of diffusers.
+In Lappialämpö’s projects, the combination of HRV units, duct coils, and our RINO and LINE diffusers forms an effective system that ensures an even, draft-free indoor climate—just as it should be in comfortable, functional spaces.
 Lappialämpö Oy is a reliable full-service building services engineering company in the Lapland region, with a particular strength in high-quality, comprehensive HVAC design.

 Read more